Germany has great ambitions when it comes to renewable energy, including wind power.

 "A large proportion of the electricity consumed in one place is produced elsewhere.
 For example, the electricity from wind energy in the north is transported to the consumer centres in southern Germany.
 Expansion of the major trans-regional transmission networks and local distribution networks is therefore crucial for a successful energy transition.
 At the same time, consumption and conventional power generation must become more flexible," says Poppinga.

-The Federal Network Agency (Bundesnetzagentur) estimates that more than 7 700 kilometres of the transmission network must be improved, reinforced or renewed in the coming years.
+The Bundesnetzagentur has a total of plans for more than 7,700 kilometres of the transmission network to be improved, strengthened or renewed in the coming years.

 Expansion of connections with neighbouring countries is also becoming more important as the European energy system becomes increasingly integrated.